 The processes inside our bodies that give rise to cancer happen at the nanoscale -- a size of 1 to 100 nanometers.
 To give you an idea of how small that is, a human hair is about 100,000 nanometers wide.

 Nanotechnology diagnoses and treats disease at this very tiny level.
 It uses nanoparticles -- particles that are 100 to 10,000 times smaller than human cells.
-Their small size helps them locate and kill cancer more precisely than current cancer treatments.
+Their small size helps them more effectively target cancer cells, aiding in diagnosis and treatment.

 How Does Nanotechnology Diagnose Cancer?